rieckpil/progmot/content/post/writing-a-book-remotely.md

 Furthermore, we rotated among all co-authors to mix up the person in charge of writing the mailing list update.

-Those who got their eBook early got it for the lowest price, which is fair as they trusted our project from day 1.
+Those who got their ebook early got it for the lowest price, which is fair as they trusted our project from day 1.

 While we originally planned to use AWS CloudFormation templates for our infrastructure setup, we decided to rework the existing setup and use the AWS Cloud Development Kit (CDK).
 The AWS CDK was already getting more and more traction at the time, and this would also be a huge USP as not much of the available literature is already using the CDK.

-On a high level, we ended up with these main modules for the eBook:
+On a high level, we ended up with these main modules for the ebook:

 **1. Getting Started with AWS**